Why hello there!

 Feels bad, man. 🙁

-Jeremy and I want to do something to help, and that’s why we’re going to donate a portion of Legion’s profits to Children Incorporated.
+I want to do something to help, and that’s why I’m going to donate a portion of Legion’s profits to Children Incorporated.

 They’re a nonprofit organization that partners with local schools, orphanages, homes, and childcare centers to provide help to each child on an individual basis.